-▶ Enter the name of the destination file and confirm your entry with the ENT key or OK soft key: the TNC copies the file to the active directory or to the selected destination directory.
-The original file is retained, or:
+- ▶ Press the COPY soft key to select the copy function.
+The TNC opens a pop-up window - ▶ Enter the name of the target file and confirm your entry with the ENT key or OK soft key: the TNC copies the file to the active directory or to the selected target directory.
+The original file is retained.